moul/scanner-poc/README.md

 * Gitlab
 * Self Hosted Gitlab

-The executable will download the list of repositories, run the scan and generate zip articat examples on how to use binary for each case is shown below.
+The executable will download the list of repositories, run the scan and generate zip artifact.
+Examples on how to use binary for each case is shown below.

 #### Github